Vegan Tahini Brownies

 - Add cacao, coconut flour, baking soda and salt.

-- Fold in the chocolate chips and any add-ons.
+- Fold in the chocolate drops and any add-ons.

 - Bake for about 25 minutes.
 Don't over-bake because they'll turn cakey and you'll lose the gooeyness, but under-bake and they'll never hold their shape.